phlex-ruby/phlex.fun/guide/first-component.md

   end
 end
 ```

 ```html [output]
 <div class="card">
   <p>Card content</p>
 </div>
 ```

 :::

 This is nice, but some of our cards will need a header section that has a title.
-Let's keep adding
+Let’s keep adding
 to our `Card` component so that it can have an optional header:

 ```ruby